St Andrew's Presbyterian Memorial Church, Innisfail

-St Andrew's Presbyterian Memorial Church is a heritage-listed former church at 114 Rankin Street, Innisfail, Cassowary Coast Region, Queensland, Australia.
-It was designed by Eddie Oribin and built in 1961 by Andrew George Pepper.
-It is also known as St Andrew's Presbyterian Church.
-It was added to the Queensland Heritage Register on 12 December 2003.
+St Andrew's Presbyterian Memorial Church is a heritage-listed former Presbyterian and Uniting church at 114 Rankin Street, Innisfail, Cassowary Coast Region, Queensland, Australia.
+The former church was designed by Eddie Oribin and built in 1961 by Andrew George Pepper in the Modernist organic style and was also known as St Andrew's Presbyterian Church.
+The former church was added to the Queensland Heritage Register on 12 December 2003.

-The church has been described as "the isoscelean masterpiece of an ever-resourceful maverick architect".
+The former church was described as "the isoscelean masterpiece of an ever-resourceful maverick architect".

+Significantly damaged in January 1986 by Severe Tropical Cyclone Winifred, the church building was sold by the Uniting Church to the Johnstone Shire Council in exchange for a block of land to construct a new Uniting church.
+In c.
+1988 the Presbyterian Church of Queensland acquired the Rankin Street former church property.

+The building is located opposite the Innisfail Hospital.

 History

-St Andrew's Memorial Church is a striking, A-frame building erected on Rankin Street to the design of far North Queensland architect, Eddie H Oribin.
+The former St Andrew's Memorial Church is a striking, A-frame building erected on Rankin Street to the design of far North Queensland architect, Eddie H Oribin.
 It was constructed for the Presbyterian community of Innisfail in 1961 on the site of, and incorporating part of, an earlier church building.
 Its innovative design makes a significant contribution to the townscape of Innisfail.

+First church building

 Prior to the first regular Presbyterian Church service conducted in the old Court House in October 1913, Innisfail's monthly services were conducted in the Oddfellows Hall in Owen Street by Mr Charles Fixter, who travelled from Miriwinni.